 Rate-limit the connections

-It's possible to limit the rate at which one IP address can establish new SSH connections by configuring iptables.
-If an IP address is tries to connect more than X times in a certain time interval, all the following attempts will fail since the connections will be DROPped.
-This configuration is all done on the side of iptables.
-This configuration is well explained on this post.
+It's possible to limit the rate at which one IP address can establish new SSH connections by configuring the uncomplicated firewall (ufw).
+If an IP address is tries to connect more than 10 times in 30 seconds, all the following attempts will fail since the connections will be DROPped.
+The rule is added to the firewall by running a single command:

 Log More Information